 Just kidding, there’s more.

 Asweknow, curry is all about the sauce.
-I used full-fat canned coconut milk and Saffron Road Lamb Broth for the sauce, resulting in a super rich, flavorful, and comforting meal.
-I also used the lamb broth to whip up some aromatic quinoa to go along with the curry.
+I used full-fat canned coconut milk and Lamb broth for the sauce, resulting in a super rich, flavorful, and comforting meal.
+You can also use chicken or beef broth if you can’t find lamb broth.

 Parsnip and lamb curry for breakfast!